AlexisCastro12/ATM/README.md

 ```

-Find the folder in the path where the clone was made, open the './index.html' file in any browser (Chrome recommended) and start adding your pending tasks.
+Find the folder in the path where the clone was made, open the './index.html' file in any browser (Chrome recommended) and try it!

+To enable the operations, select one of those available in the dropdown control.
+Then, enter the desired amount to withdraw or deposit in the input control and apply the movement through the submit button.
+The balance will be updated instantly!

+Please note that any withdrawal attempt of an amount greater than the amount available in the sample account will be blocked

 ## :wrench: Support